Alexander-NL/Asteroid-Paper/README.md

 ## About
-Paper theme Asteroid game
-polished version for showcase
+Paper theme Asteroid game with 2 Powerups, randomly generated Animated Asteroid, scoring system and saves highscore on Json file polished version with post processing for showcase and very scaleable

 <tbody>
     <tr>